mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 > 11. Dharma which has never been spoken before;
 > 12. Commentaries.

-Those are twelve kinds of sutra.
+Those are twelve kinds of sutras.

-So that is the 12 divisions of Sutra, “have been devised because of people...”
-So [there are] many people in this world, there are many people, that’s why [there are] many sutras, many scriptures, and also many regions, many denominations.
+So [...] the 12 divisions of Sutras “have been devised because of people...”
+[There are] many people in this world, that’s why [there are] many sutras, many scriptures, and also many religions, many denominations.

-“...  and established because of the nature of wisdom...”: because wisdom is one, but I think when the wisdom starts to work in the human world, it think it takes in some form of it own.
-That is the form tree, form of birds, and then, form of different personalities.
+“... and established because of the nature of wisdom.”: Because wisdom is one, but I think when the wisdom starts to work in the human world, it think it takes [on] some form of it own.
+That is the form tree, the form of birds, and then the form of different personalities.

 “If there were no people the ten thousand dharmas would not exist.
 Therefore you should know that all dharmas are originally postulated because of people, and all Sutras are spoken for their sakes.”

 So I think the sutras and commentaries and thought, philosophies, and psychologies, those things come from human heart, human life.
-But when you deal with the sutras and scriptures and some teachings, very naturally people try to mold our life into the way, teaching, by strong belief of those teachings, forgetting that originally those teaching come from human heart, human life.
+But when you deal with the sutras and scriptures and some teachings, very naturally people try to mold our life into the way, the teaching, by strong belief of those teachings, forgetting that originally those teachings come from human heart, human life.
 Usually our ways will be reversed.
 Do you understand?

 So I think that's why I always say you can read the scriptures and study, but you have to take time to digest.
 Anyway, to digest is important for us.
-Otherwise you fall into the *ism*, and kind of, well, *ideology* – fall into pessimism, or optimism, some kind of *ism* by strong belief of definite conclusions of human life, definite conclusion of outlook on life and the human world.
+Otherwise you fall into the *ism*, and kind of, well, *ideology* – fall into pessimism, or optimism, some kind of *ism*, by strong belief of definite conclusions of human life, definite conclusion of outlook on life and the human world.
 And then you hold it strongly, and you put your life into that *ism*.
 And then if you see somebody else who doesn't believe the same teachings as you believe, then you are critical toward them, and argue.
 So very naturally you are looking [at] the world in terms of your definite conclusion of life, according to [the] very important outlook on life and the world you have researched.
 That is very dangerous.
 Very naturally in the religious world, people fight.

 Is that clear?

-So I think I [said] the other day, even the other day, you know, according to the *agamas* the buddha always says to accept the idea of the outlook on the life and the world, but you cannot hold strongly and argue with the people.
+So I think I [said] the other day, [...] according to the *agamas* the buddha always says to accept the idea of the outlook on the life and the world, but you cannot hold strongly and argue with the people.
 You have to always practice coming and going freely.

-So in Buddhism, Shakyamuni Buddha uses the term *nirvana*.
+In Buddhism, Shakyamuni Buddha uses the term *nirvana*.
 Nirvana means you have to be free from any kind experience, enlightenment or not enlightenment, mysticism and superpowers, whatever.
 All these experience of superpower or enlightenment or mysticism should come into nirvana and [be] melted way.
 That is called nirvana.
 So nirvana is the highest level of spirituality.

 Page 108:

 > “Some people are deluded and some are wise; the deluded are small people and the wise are great people.
 The deluded question the wise and the wise teach Dharma to the deluded.
 When the deluded people suddenly awaken and understand, their minds open to enlightenment and they are no longer different from the wise.

-Alright, do you have questions?
+Do you have questions?

 Among the people who are very important, because without the existence of people you cannot see anything to exist.
 So in other words, everything is related with you.
 Everything: visibly, invisibly.
 But among those people, there are two beings, the deluded and the wise.
 But the deluded and the wise are not separated.
 That's why they are related; “The deluded are small people, the wise are great people.
 The deluded question the wise, and the wise teach dharma to the deluded.
 When the deluded people suddenly awaken and understand, their minds open to enlightenment and they are no longer different from the wise.”

 > “Good Knowing Advisors, unenlightened, the Buddha is a living being.
 At the time of a single enlightened thought, the living being is a Buddha.

-Here is a different beings.
-When you become the deluded, when you become the wise.
+Here [are] different beings, when you become the deluded, when you become the wise.
 And where you are unenlightened, the Buddha becomes a living being.
 This is the attitude of your doings, every day; behavior and doings.
 When you’re mad, Buddha becomes living being, usual beings – mad being.
 When you smile, you are buddha.
 Even in a single moment.
 That's why next, at the time of a single enlightened thought, enlightened mind, then a living being becomes a buddha.

 So originally you are buddha, but the buddha appears in many ways.
 Usual beings, hungry ghost beings – at least, you appear always in the ten categories of existence.
 So that's why a Zen master in Japan says, “Buddha is just like a double mask.”
 Do you understand?
 You are originally buddha, but according to your behavior and doings, you become lovely, you become wise, you become deluded.